-So in other words we can capture this by saying, the smaller the pixel area, the larger the resolution.
+What you see in this picture is going to be closer to the original picture in some sense and what you see here so in other words we can capture this by saying the smaller the pixel area the larger the resolution.
 Now this is the beginning of the Haar multiresolution analysis.
-The more we reduce the pixel area, the closer we are going to go to the original image.
-Even though this captures the idea that we are trying to build, it is not quite the idea of the Haar MRA.
+The more we reduce the pixel area the closer we are going to the original image.

+Even though this captures the idea that we are going to build it is not quite the idea of the Haar MRA.
 The Haar MRA does something deeper and that is what I am now going to explain mathematically in some depth.
-Now here I gave the example of a two-dimensional situation which apparently is more difficult than one-dimensional but it is easier for us to understand physical.

-We can more easily relate to the idea of a piecewise constant representation in the context of images or pictures but the same thing could be true of audio for example.
-So you could visualize a situation though seemingly more unnatural where you record an audio piece by dividing the time over which the audio is recorded into small segments.
-Now let me show that pictorially, it would be easier to understand.
+Now here I gave the example of a 2-dimensional situation which apparently is more difficult that a 1 dimensional but it is easier for us to understand physical.
+We can more easily relate to the idea of a piecewise constant representation in the context of images or pictures, but the same thing could be true of audio for example.
+So you can visualize a situation though seemingly more unnatural where you record an audio piece by dividing the time of which the audio is recorded into small segments.

-So suppose for example you had this waveform here, the one-dimensional version.
-So suppose I have, this is the time axis and I have this waveform here, assuming that this is the audio waveform, audio voltage recording, let us without any loss of generality assume that this is the 0 point in time, so let Time be represented by t and let this be the 0 point in time.
-Now let me assume that I divide this time axis into smaller intervals of size T here, this point is T, this point is 2T and so on.
+Now let me show that pictorially it would be easier to understand.
+So suppose for example you had this waveform here so the 1 dimensional version.
+So suppose I have this is the time axis and I have this waveform here assume that this is the audio waveform audio voltage recording.
+Let's without any loss of generality assume, that this is the zero point in time so let time be represented by t and this be the zero point in time.

-I make a piecewise constant approximation, that means I represent the audio voltage in each of these regions of size T by one number.
-Now what is the most obvious number or what are the set of most obvious numbers that one can use to represent this waveform in each of these time intervals?
-For example, in this time interval, or for that matter in any of the time intervals, it makes sense to take the area under the curve and divide by the time interval to get the average of the waveform in that time interval and use that as a number to represent the function.
+Now let me assume that I divide this time axis into small intervals of size t here so this point is t this point is 2t and so on.
+I make a piecewise constant approximation that means I represent the audio voltage in each of these regions of size t by one number.
+Now what is the most obvious number or what are the set of obvious numbers that one can use to represent this waveform in each of these time intervals.

-Here for example, you can visualize that the average will lie somewhere here, I am just showing it in dotted, so average.
-So intuitively, it makes sense to represent the voltage waveform in each of these intervals of size T by the average of that waveform in that interval, is that right?
-Let us write that down mathematically.
+For example in this time interval or for that matter any of the time intervals it makes sense to take the area under the curve and divide by the time interval to get the average of the waveform in that time interval and use that as the number to represent the function.
+So here for example you can visualize that the average will lie somewhere here, I am just showing it in dotted, so average so intuitively it makes sense to represent the voltage waveform in each of these intervals of size t by the average of that waveform in that interval.
+Is that right?